The-Marcy-Lab-School/se-unit-7/lesson-7-schema-design/practice/exercises.md

 This is just one potential approach - no wrong answers here, only tradeoffs.

 4. Build a full CRUD, RESTful API using Express for a Todo List.
 A TodoList should have many items and belong to a user.
+Each endpoint should respond with the appropriate JSON response.
 Our API should support:

-1. An index view to see a list of todos.
+1. An index route to see a list of todos.
-2. A show view to see details about an individual todo item.
+2. A show route to see details about an individual todo item.
 3. The ability to update a todo (i.e. mark complete)
 4. delete a todo item
 5. Create a Todo list item